fusionjs/fusionjs/README.md

 }
 ```

-- `token: Token` - Required.
+- `token: Token<TService>` - Required.
 The token used to lookup the registered plugin.
-- `children: Service => React.Element<any>` - Required.
+- `children: TService => React.Element<any>` - Required.
 Render prop that is passed the registered service.
 Should return the React Element to render.
-- `service: any` - The service provided by the registered plugin.
+- `service: TService` - The service provided by the registered plugin.

 This is the same pattern as the `useService` hook.
 Opt for using the hook. `ServiceConsumer` is provided as a replacement for any legacy Context usage that may exist.